dropbox/stone/README.rst

    namespace users

 This is the namespace for all the routes and data types in the Spec file.
-It helps us separate different parts of the API like "files", "users", and "photos".
+It helps us separate different logical groups of the API.
+For example, the Dropbox API has a namespace devoted to all file operations (uploading, downloading, ...), and another namespace for all operations relevant to user accounts.

 Include
 -------